imba/imba.io/content/docs/basic-syntax.md

 ## Comments

 Single-line comments in Imba are any text following `# ` on the same line.
+The space is required.

 ```imba
 # This is a comment